limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 019965:  C=301      9 L	      28 W	    322 Ch	  "wp-includes"
 ```

-When I point my browser to `/secret`, I see a text file `bambam.txt`, with the following content.
+Directory listing is enabled at `/secret`, and a text file `bambam.txt` with the following content is present.

 ```
 # curl http://pinkydb/secret/bambam.txt